01.02 – Objectives

 • Health is the result of healthful living, and that only.
 Nothing else outside of your body has the knowledge, capacity, or power to produce health;

-• Why the science and practice of healthful living is to be found only in the study of nature, rather than in the unnatural, fragmented setting of laboratory research;
+• Why the science and practice of healthful living is to be found only in the study of Nature, rather than in the unnatural, fragmented setting of laboratory research;

 • The fundamental needs of human life that build and maintain health;